 Olivia Adams, a public relations student, recently finished her internship with the 500 Festival in Indianapolis, IN.
 The 500 Festival is a non-profit organization that helps organize one of the most important races in Indy Car racing, the Indianapolis 500.…Read more »

-Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except Computer Information Technology (CIT), Graphic Design (GRDE), Information Security & Intelligence (ISIN), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
-Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.
+Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except Computer Information Technology (CIT), Graphic Design (DSGN), Information Security & Intelligence (ISIN), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
+Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office/Student Academic Affairs (SAA).

-Applicants must have a 2.5 high school GPA (on a 4.0 scale) and meet two of the three criteria below:
+Applicants completing the SAT after Fall, 2016, must have a 2.5 high school GPA (on a 4.0 scale) and meet two of the three criteria below:

 - English ACT score of 16 or higher, or SAT Writing score of 370 or higher